LucisLou/webUebungen/webdiary.md

 ## Week 1

-I've already had a lot of basic knowledge on creating websites and styling them as well as using flex boxes.
+I've already had a lot of basic knowledge on creating websites and styling them as well as using flexboxes.
 There wasn't much to learn for me since I already knew all there is to know for week 1 and 2 (Basics HTML und CSS 1 & 2).

 #### I finished the competence check of week 1 with following main points: